The geometry of covering codes in the sum-rank metric: Constructions of sum-rank saturating systems

 The doubly extended linearized Reed-Solomon code (see \cite{neri2023geometry}) with parameters and their geometric dual with parameters are both minimal sum-rank codes (see \cite[Remark 4.6.]{borello2023geometric}).
 The first ones have length $(q-1)m+2$, which meets the lower bound for the length of minimal sum-rank codes, for any $m$ and the second ones have length $(q-1)m+4m-2$, which is minimal for $m=2$.
 Note the parameters of these codes do not meet our lower bound. \end{example}

-\textbf{Acknowledgements.} The results of this paper are the result of a collaboration that arose within the IRC-PHC Ulysses project “Geometric Constructions of Codes for Secret Sharing Schemes”.
+\textbf{Acknowledgements.} We thank the anonymous reviewers for their careful reading of this manuscript.
+The results of this paper are the result of a collaboration that arose within the IRC-PHC Ulysses project “Geometric Constructions of Codes for Secret Sharing Schemes”.
 The second author is partially supported by the ANR-21-CE39-0009 - BARRACUDA (French \emph{Agence Nationale de la Recherche}).